TUDelft-books/FAIR4TU_Submission_Help/book/introduction/intro.md

 # Introduction: What is a Research Data Repository?

-Research data repositories are digital platforms that store, manage, and disseminate valuable research data.
+Research data repositories are digital platforms that curate, manage, disseminate, and preserve valuable research data.
 These repositories are not mere storage units.
 They are designed to make research [FAIR](/introduction/fair_data_and_software), foster innovation and accelerate scientific progress.

 ## Key Functions of Research Data Repositories